biancabrown23/ios-control-flow-lab/README.md

 switch candyType {
 case "mAndM":
 print("Melts in your mouth, not in your hand") case "skittles": print("Taste the rainbow") case "snickers": print("Hungry?
 Grab a Snickers")
 }
 ```

 - No parentheses around the conditions
 - No opening and closing brackets in each of the cases
-- No default case in the switch statement
+- No default case in the switch statement // This is the answer
 - No print statement right outside the switch statement

 ***